 However, if you’re a user that’s serious about web development, then we understand that DreamHost’s recognition for their WordPress services may be off-putting.
 However, they do offer some good deals with regards to VPS, cloud and dedicated hosting.

-If you can read pass DreamHost’s cringeworthy descriptions of their hosting services, then you may come to realise why PC Mag and other tech journalists have rated DreamHost 4.5/5 stars.
+If you can read pass DreamHost’s cringeworthy descriptions of their hosting services, then you may come to realise why PC Mag and other tech journalists gave DreamHost a rating of 4.5/5 stars.

 DreamHost’s Web Hosting Services

-Overall, DreamHost offers the three fundamentals of web hosting: shared, VPS, dedicated, as well the additional hosting services such as WordPress (or DreamPress) and cloud!
+DreamHost offers the three fundamentals of web hosting: shared, VPS and dedicated, as well the additional hosting services such as WordPress (or DreamPress) and cloud!

-According to DreamHost, all hosting plans include a “hand-rolled” control panel, one-click installation of apps (such as WordPress and Zoomla), 24 hours/365-day support, solid-state drives (SSDs), 100% uptime and a “real-life” tech team along with a Group Policy.
+According to DreamHost, all hosting plans include a “hand-rolled” control panel . one-click installation of apps (such as WordPress and Zoomla), 24 hours/365-day support, solid-state drives (SSDs), 100% uptime and a “real-life” tech team along with a Group Policy.

-In short, DreamHost’s main selling points are their 100% guaranteed uptime and scalability options.
+Overall, DreamHost’s main selling points is their 100% guaranteed uptime and scalability options.
 The rest is what you’d ideally expect from any good web hosting company.
-Nonetheless, their 97-day money back guarantee is one of the longest offers we’ve come across, so there is plenty of time for you to get used to DreamHost’s facilities.
+Nonetheless, their 97-day money-back guarantee is one of the longest offers we’ve come across, so there is plenty of time for you to get used to DreamHost’s facilities.

 Although there is no relevant ‘new starter’ or ‘e-commerce’ shared hosting plan, one thing we can praise DreamHost for is their transparent and tierless pricing strategy.

 The descending price plans is an attractive pricing strategy to feature on their website and one that is surprisingly beneficial, as it puts into perspective how much money you can save a month.
-However, money can only be saved if you opt for an annual plan, yet DreamHost values loyal customers more so and to thank them, discounts of up to more than 50% are given to those that stay with DreamHost for more than one year.
+However, money can only be saved if you opt for an annual plan, yet DreamHost values loyal customers more so, as discounts of up to more than 50% are given to those that stay with DreamHost for more than one year.